 Founded in 1940 by the Congregation of Christian Brothers, Iona College is a private college that continues an affiliation with the Roman Catholic church.
 It is located in New Rochelle, New York.
 Iona College is accredited by the Middle States Commission on Higher Education.

 Iona College is divided into two schools—an arts and science school and a business school.
 While most degrees granted at this school are at the undergraduate level, there is a fast-track MBA program available at the graduate level.
+Additionally, you’ll find impressive statistics such as:

 The Christian Brother tradition, which is so defined by its core message of peace and social justice, has given Iona College a reputation for a brilliant academic and social life.
 To this end, the school has hosted The Week of the Peacemaker every year for the last thirty years.
 It is a week of lectures and debates that surround one theme, such as global hunger or health care, to enlighten the entire student body to current issues we are facing as a society.